Heroic Old-School Roleplaying

 Arcane magic comes from written spells, formulae, and procedures known to alter reality.

-- Arcane spellcasters memorize spells from their spell books, which must be close at hand.
+- Arcane spellcasters cast spells from their spellbooks.

-- If a spell can be reversed, its form must be selected when the spell is memorized
+- If a spell can be reversed, its form is selected when cast.

-- Lost spell books can be rebuilt spell-by-spell, with each spell taking 1 week of game time and 500 standard coins per spell level.
+- Lost spell books must be rebuilt spell-by-spell, with each spell taking 1 week of game time and 500 standard coins per spell level.

-- Arcane spells written by other spellcasters can only be translated by the Read Magic spell.
+- Arcane spells written in spellbooks by other spellcasters can only be translated by the Read Magic spell.

 - Arcane casters can use arcane magic items and scrolls.